Repairing Jeans with Oversize Knee Patches and Sashiko Stitching

 In good shape otherwise, this cute pair of Carhartt jeans with one knee torn and the other knee threadbare.
 I found these jeans while thrifting and realized this was such a common, relatively easy mend.
 Carhartt's are known for being heavy duty, and I thought it fitting to reinforce both knees, and give them back some dignity.

-I'll use sashiko style stitching to add my own spin to this knee repair.
-The dark denim stands out so much, that I thought I'd be more subtle in the sashiko stitching, employing only vertical stitching.
+I attached the patches using sashiko style stitches to add textural pop to this knee repair.
+The dark denim stands out so much, that the stitching should be more subtle, so I only stitched in vertical lines.

 A Note About Choosing Materials: